ismaeljimenezmejias/dat515_project_personalgithub/6design/design.md

 Briefly describe the application and its purpose.

-- Problem statement: What problem are you solving?
+1: Problem statement: What problem are you solving?
+The students need some way to move around, a bike is perfect for that.

-- Target users / personas: Who benefits from this?
+2: Target users / personas: Who benefits from this?
+Students from the university as well as bike selling companies trying to get known.
+Also exchange students can benefit most from this, as they can buy for one year and sell when they finish.

-- Primary objectives: 3–5 bullet points.
+3: Primary objectives: 3–5 bullet points.
+3.1- Let's students buy bikes online.
+3.2- Let's students sell bikes.
+3.3- Let's students rent bikes.

-- Non-goals: What is explicitly out of scope?
+4: Non-goals: What is explicitly out of scope?
+Built-in messaging interface: The application will not include a real-time, in-app chat or full messaging system.
+While buyers and sellers will be able to contact each other (e.g., via email links, external messaging apps, or simple contact forms), implementing a dedicated messaging interface inside the web application (with message history, live notifications, typing indicators, etc.) is out of scope for this project.

-- Key features: Short bullet list of core functionality.
+5: Key features: Short bullet list of core functionality.
+- List of all the selling bikes
+- Buy button/rent button in each bike for students interested in buying/renting
+- Sell button/rent out button in the bottom of page for students interested in selling filters

 ## 2. Architecture

 High-level architecture, main components, interactions, and data flow.
 Include a system diagram.

 ### 2.1 System diagram

 ```mermaid
 flowchart LR